kristerkari/react-native-css-modules/docs/faq.md

 # Frequently Asked Questions

-## Why was React Native CSS modules creatd?
+## Why was React Native CSS modules project created?

 React Native does not offer any kind of built-in support for loading CSS from `.css` files and using it for styling.